 The other good news?
-No bechamel is involved, so no roux of flour and butter—just cheese, evaporated milk, and a bit of cornstarch.
+No bechamel sauce is involved, so no roux of flour and butter—just cheese, evaporated milk, and a bit of cornstarch.
 How simple is that?!

 Perfect loaded nachos: the bad news

-- Let's not lie to ourselves: this is a calorie explosion.
+Let's not lie to ourselves.
+This is a calorie explosion.
 But everything in moderation, right?

-- Although we are not using it in these perfect loaded nachos, Velveeta has loads of additives, among which are emulsifiers that make it the perfect substance to throw in the crockpot with some of those rotel tomatoes and call it a day.
-Unfortunately, our cheese sauce for perfect loaded nachos is not like that…
+Although we are not using it in these perfect loaded nachos, Velveeta has loads of additives, among which are emulsifiers that make it the perfect substance to throw in the crockpot with some of those rotel tomatoes and call it a day.

-I've tried putting the cheese sauce in a crockpot before: I've never found a setting that's low enough not to keep the sauce at a bubbling simmer, which is really too high for cheddar cheese to be happy.
+I've tried putting the cheese sauce in a crockpot before.
+I've never found a setting that's low enough not to keep the sauce at a bubbling simmer, which is really too high for cheddar cheese to be happy.